MasterToninus/Visualizing-Categories-Cheatsheet/README.md

 4. Commit and push.
 5. Submit a pull request.

-I'm open to any suggestion!
+I'm open to any suggestions!

 **License:**

-[Insert your chosen license here, e.g., MIT License]
+GNU LESSER GENERAL PUBLIC LICENSE

 **Acknowledgements:**